Trading stocks is a great way to learn more about the financial markets, grow income, and secure some long-term investments.

 What are Stock Options?

-Imagine that you need a table to eat at.
-So, you buy a table.
+Imagine you need a table to eat at.
+So, buy a table.
 You eat off of it… But then the price of tables goes up.
 So, you sell it and make a profit.
-This is what normal stock trading is like
+This is what normal stock trading is like with free stock trading apps.

-Options work differently.
+Options work a little differently.
 With options, you are buying a reservation for a table at a restaurant.
-That means you are buying the ability to use the table.
+That means you are purchasing the ability to use the table for a certain period.
 But while demand for that table might increase, it might also decrease.
 This makes the value of that reservation an asset worth trading in itself.

 But to return to the metaphor of the table reservation: What if the restaurant burns down?
 That would render the reservation worthless.
-And similarly, if the underlying stock is found to be worthless, then that option will become worthless.
+And similarly, if the underlying stock is found to be useless, that option will become worthless.
 And unlike an actual stock, a stock option can expire.

 But TradeStation does.

+If you are on the hunt for a trading platform which allows you to take a little more off a gamble, Trading Statios is the perfect pick, as they will enable the trading of options from across the market.
 In addition to this, TradeStation offers similarly risky CFDs, futures, and less-risky crypto.
-This means that basically anything you might want to trade is on offer at TradeStation.
-In addition to this, they offer some above average learning tools.
+This means that anything you might want to trade is on offer at TradeStation.
+In addition to this, they offer some above-average learning tools.

-And while their learning tools are above average, they are hardly comprehensive.
-Their news feed is basically completely absent, minus token market updates.
-These are critical to a highly speculative market like options, so you will have to get them elsewhere.
-But why would these things be missing?
+In addition, while the learning tools offered by the site are above average, they are hardly comprehensive.
+Their news feed is basically completely absent and lacks the token market updates often found on these types of sites.
+This data and details are critical to a highly speculative market such as options, so you will have to get them elsewhere, which can be a major inconvenience to traders who like to have all of their information in place on the trading platform before they get started.

 The obvious answer is that TradeStation views options and CFDs as gambles.
 Many people would agree, so be sure to invest in them sparingly.
 And remember, most trades with these securities lose money.